 A weed eater does not come with any blade or sharp cutting tool.
-Instead, it cuts with a flexible string line that spins around at a high speed.
+Instead, it uses a flexible string line that spins around at a high speed.
 Almost every weed eater comes with a throttle for adjusting the strength of the spin higher or lower.

 When you push or pull on the throttle, the string spin and the speed will increase by an equivalent amount.
 Once you release the throttle, the string stops spinning entirely.
 The clutch system of a weed eater is similar to the clutch system of a chainsaw for those who are familiar with how chainsaws operate.